defenseunicorns/data_engineering_technical_assessment/README.md

 ### Testing your solution

 ### Submission

-The primary way we will evaluate your submission is to stand up postgres and run your solution image against the schema and data sources.
+The primary way we will evaluate your submission is to build and run the solution image against postgres using docker-compose.
+We will then run some automated tests against the data in postgres.
+Once you are satisfied, push your code up to your submission branch.

-As a backup, please run `make submit` which will build the following artifacts as a tarball (again this is a backup)
+As a backup, please run `make submit` prior to making and pushing your submission commit which will build the following artifacts as a tarball (again this is a backup)
-* `submission/components.csv` - dump of filled components table
-* `submission/parts.csv` - dump of filled parts table
-* `submission/users.csv` - dump of users table
-* `submission/allowed.csv` - dump of allowed_parts table
 * `submission/pg_dump.tar.gz` - pg_dump of orders database

 ## Data diagram